polarispw/polarispw.github.io/content/authors/admin/_index.md

 ---
 # Display name
-title: Pingwei Sun / 孙平炜
+title: Pingwei SUN / 孙平炜

 # Is this the primary user of the site?
 superuser: true